St Albans Anti-Fraud Team

-Falsely claiming you are living alone, or you are a student
+- Falsely claiming to be living alone, or to be a student

-Failing to tell us when your income changes
+- Failing to tell us of income changes

 Nationally this costs £1.8m a year and deprives people in genuine need of a home.
 It includes:

-This costs Councils millions of £s a year and includes:
+This costs Councils millions of pounds a year and includes:

-There are other frauds such as blue badge fraud, payroll fraud, grant fraud and business rate fraud.
+There are other frauds such as blue badge fraud, payroll fraud, and grant fraud

 Write to us, marking the envelope "Private and Confidential" to: